Khmer Serei

-The Khmer Serei (ខ្មែរសេរី /km/; "Free Khmer") were an anti-communist and anti-monarchist guerrilla force founded by Cambodian nationalist Son Ngoc Thanh.
-In 1959, he published 'The Manifesto of the Khmer Serei' claiming that Sihanouk was supporting the 'communization' of Kampuchea.
+The Khmer Serei (ខ្មែរសេរី /km/) were an anti-communist and anti-monarchist guerrilla force founded by Cambodian nationalist Sơn Ngọc Thành.
+In 1959, he published 'The Manifesto of the Khmer Serei' claiming that Norodom Sihanouk was supporting the 'communization' of Kampuchea (an ancient Khmer name for Cambodia).
 In the 1960s, the Khmer Serei were growing in numbers, hoping to become a major political and fighting force.

-The primary objective of the Khmer Serei was to destabilize the existing powers held by the then-Cambodian leader, King Norodom Sihanouk and to overthrow his regime - and to become a permanent part of the Cambodian body politic.
+The primary objective of the Khmer Serei was to destabilize the existing powers held by Sihanouk and to overthrow his regime - and then to become a permanent part of the Cambodian body politic.

 The Khmer Serei's relative lack of resources, poor timing, and lack of support relative to the Khmer Rouge majority and King Sihanouk led to the eventual decline of the group.

 Beginnings - before 1950s

 According to Turkoly-Joczik's essay, the beginnings of the Khmer Serei's dissidences date back to periods before the Second Indochina War, tracing its origins back to Vietnam's Mekong Delta, in the town of Tra Vinh, Vinh Binh Province, the birthplace of Son Ngoc Thanh.
 In examining the political ambitions of Son Ngoc Thanh, we will better understand the reasons for the eventual formation of the Khmer Serei and their activities.

 Son Ngoc Thanh did his studies in France.
 When he returned to Vietnam, he attempted to join the French Colonial Service but was declined.
 He then moved to Cambodia in the early 1930s, and secured a secretarial position in the Cambodian Buddhist Institute.
 While at the institute, he took the opportunity of his position as secretary and empowered patriotic monks to spread Buddhist and nationalistic sermons throughout Cambodia and into the Mekong Delta.
 In 1936, Thanh founded a newspaper to carry out his anti-French and pro-independence views and was involved in anti-French demonstrations.
 Thanh fled to Japan to escape possible imprisonment by the French and joined the Imperial Japanese Army as a commissioned officer.
 Thanh returned to Cambodia and, with support from Japan, started his political career.
 Thanh eventually held positions of Foreign Minister and later on as Prime Minister of Cambodia.
 However, his position as Prime Minister was short-lived.
 Thanh was arrested and put on trial for treason.

 After the trial, he was put on house arrest in France.
 While on house arrest, a group of his supporters with military support were recruiting and establishing themselves near the border provinces of Thailand, Cambodia and South Vietnam.
 These militant supporters of Thanh were known as the Khmer Issarak ("independent" Khmer), who shared Thanh's pro-independence goals.
 The Khmer Issarak were armed bands active within Cambodian borders during the later French colonial period.
 The armed struggles with the French caused serious disruption to the Cambodian economy in 1946–1947.